In this 24 Hours to Hell and Back episode, Gordon Ramsay visits Jaxon Edwin in Ellicott City, Maryland.

 Shortly after Gordon visited Ellicott city they temporarily closed Main Street.

-Both Google and Yelp Reviews were positive for Jaxon Edwin for hair cuts, food and drinks after Gordon visited.
+They were positive for hair cuts, food and drinks after Gordon visited.

 Jaxon Edwin closed in August 2020.